Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 If there is no data for the `nft` fields, then the UTXO has no NFTs on it, and these fields will be omitted.

-#### Cash Tokens Metadata
+#### CashTokens Metadata

-Tickers (e.g., BCH, BTC, ETH), coin names (e.g., Tether, USD Coin, etc.) and other such metadata for Cash Tokens is **not** stored on the BCH blockchain.
+Tickers (e.g., BCH, BTC, ETH), coin names (e.g., Tether, USD Coin, etc.) and other such metadata for CashTokens is **not** stored on the BCH blockchain.
 This is in order to make the most efficient use of block space.
 After all, every byte of data that goes into a transaction is stored on dozens or hundreds of BCH full nodes across the world (until or unless pruned).

-The metadata for Cash Tokens is, instead, made available through individual initiative via a JSON file that uses a specific [schema](https://github.com/bitjson/chip-bcmr#metadata-registry-json-schema), called the [Bitcoin Cash Metadata Registries](https://github.com/bitjson/chip-bcmr), or **BCMR** for short.
-This metadata can be made available via IPFS and/or via DNS on a website of one's choosing over HTTPS.
+The metadata for CashTokens is, instead, made available through individual initiative via a JSON file that uses a specific [schema](https://github.com/bitjson/chip-bcmr#metadata-registry-json-schema), called the [Bitcoin Cash Metadata Registries](https://github.com/bitjson/chip-bcmr), or **BCMR** for short.
+This metadata can be made available via IPFS and/or via DNS on a website of one's choosing over HTTPS, and can be linked to on- chain from the OP\_RETURN together with a hash of the JSON file.

 Token creators and/or other entities in the ecosystem can create and publish BCMR files.
 Registries can collate these files into large collections of BCMR JSON data, such as [this one from the otr.cash registry](https://raw.githubusercontent.com/OpenTokenRegistry/otr.cash/master/static/.well-known/bitcoin-cash-metadata-registry.json).
 There can be any number of registries and different registries can have different standards or specializations.
 For example, [otr.cash](https://otr.cash/docs/list/) has very specific listing standards that any serious token project would do well to review.